rdsea/bigdataplatforms/tutorials/newsqldb/README.md

 - Create databases, e.g., using sql shell.
 The way is very much similar to other SQL databases.
 - Use available libraries and write code to ingest data.
 >Check: https://www.cockroachlabs.com/docs/v21.2/install-client-drivers.html for examples for libraries.

+## Using a free CockroachDB

+You can also try to use a free [CockroachDB Serverles](https://www.cockroachlabs.com/pricing/).
+In this case, you mainly play as a user to insert and query data.